 Georgia State Museum of Agriculture

-Christine, Cultural Heritage TravelingMom, shares that autumn celebrations take on a historical note in Georgia’s State Museum of Agriculture in Tifton.
-That’s because the Historical Village is a living history museum — a big one with 35 structures on 95 acres.
+TravelingMom Christine Tibbetts says that autumn celebrations take on a historical note at Georgia’s State Museum of Agriculture in Tifton.
+That’s because the Historical Village is a living history museum—a big one with 35 structures on 95 acres.

-Native American residents and lifestyle will be the focus Nov.
-19. The State Museum of Agriculture represents far more than museum preservation because it is part of Abraham Baldwin Agricultural College, a four-year degree institution which incorporates the Museum in its nationally recognized Rural Studies degree.
-That means students, professors, and Museum professionals design the programming.
-The Museum is located directly off Interstate 75 in Tifton, 200 miles south of Atlanta and 60 miles north of the Florida line.
+The State Museum of Agriculture represents far more than museum preservation because it’s part of Abraham Baldwin Agricultural College, a four-year degree institution that incorporates the museum in its nationally recognized Rural Studies degree.
+That means students, professors and museum professionals design the programming.
+The museum is located directly off Interstate 75 in Tifton, 200 miles south of Atlanta and 60 miles north of the Florida line.

 Burt’s Farm is family owned, raising 20 varieties of pumpkins and creating personal care products from butternut squash.
-The highest waterfall east of the Mississippi is easily in reach of Burt’s Farm in Dawsonville, Georgia adding value to a day of hay rides.
+The highest waterfall east of the Mississippi is easily in reach of Burt’s Farm in Dawsonville, Georgia, adding value to a day of hay rides.
 Amicalola Falls is in view during the two-mile tractor-pulled wagon ride.
 So is a sea of orange with pumpkins ranging from small to 150 pounds.
-Autumn activities start Aug.
-27 and continue daily.
-Free admission to the farm, $5.00 for the hayride, and all children under age two are free.
-Full Disclosure: Cultural Heritage TravelingMom recently sold 14 acres of mountain land just up the gravel road from Burt’s.

 Also located in Dawsonville is Uncle Shuck’s.
-Known for their incredibly intricate corn maze, you may or may not chose to spend most of your day finding your way through it.
-If mazes aren’t your thing, you can always hitch a ride on theirhay-filledd trailer to pick out the perfect pumpkin for your family.
+Known for its incredibly intricate corn maze, you may or may not choose to spend most of your day finding your way through it.
+If mazes aren’t your thing, you can always hitch a ride on their hay-filled trailer to pick out the perfect pumpkin for your family.
 After dusk, if you’re brave enough, there are haunted hayrides and a haunted trail ride.
 And even the corn maze gets a creepy makeover!
-Prices vary for each activity and children 4 and under are free.
+Prices vary for each activity, and children 4 and under are free.

 Old Baker Farm

-Our Twins TravelingMom also recommends a visit to Old Baker Farm located slightly southeast of Birmingham, Alabama in a town called Harpersville.
+TravelingMom Sarah Gilliland recommends a visit to Old Baker Farm located slightly southeast of Birmingham, Alabama in a town called Harpersville.
 Old Baker Farm offers the usual hayrides, hay mazes, and pumpkin picking, which is all included in the admission price for those 3 and up, but they also host special event days during the fall season.